-To assist the State Conservationist in facilitating fair and equitable treatment of USDA customers and employees in Florida by identifying emerging issues, (recommending solutions/making suggestions), and providing NRCS employees with guidance/support to assist in/ensure the delivery of Civil Rights programs and activities.
+The committee assists the state conservationist in facilitating fair and equitable treatment of USDA customers and employees in Florida by identifying emerging issues, recommending solutions and providing NRCS employees with support to ensure the delivery of Civil Rights programs and activities.

 Civil Rights Advisory Committee Authorization

-The Civil Rights Advisory Committee (CRC) in Florida implements the requirements of Title VII of the Civil Rights Act of 1964, which created the Equal Employment Opportunity Commission and prohibited discrimination in employment based on race, color, religion, sex, or national origin.
-Executive Order 11478 stated that Equal Employment Opportunity Commission is an integral part of every aspect of the Federal Government's personnel policy.
-The Civil Rights Advisory Committee also has certain responsibilities under Title VI - Program Delivery.
+The Civil Rights Advisory Committee (CRC) in Florida implements the requirements of Title VII of the Civil Rights Act of 1964, which created the Equal Employment Opportunity Commission and prohibited discrimination in employment based on race, color, religion, sex or national origin.
+Executive Order 11478 stated that Equal Employment Opportunity Commission is an integral part of every aspect of the federal government's personnel policy.
+The Civil Rights Advisory Committee also has responsibilities under Title VI - Program Delivery.

 Civil Rights Advisory Committee Facts

 What the Committee Does:

 What the Committee Does Not Do:

 Serves as an advisory body to the NRCS Deputy Equal Employment Opportunity Officer (DEOO).
 The STC is the DEOO for NRCS in Florida.

 It does not assume the role of the DEOO.